-As of April 12th, 2021, auDA changes eligibility requirements for .COM.AU, NET.AU, and ORG.AU to meet the Australian presence requirement.
+As of April 2021, auDA changed eligibility requirements for .COM.AU, NET.AU, and ORG.AU to meet the Australian presence requirement.
 As of March 2022, auDA updated eligibility requirements for .ID.AU domains; users can no longer register or renew based on personal interest or hobby.

 Note: These requirements apply to all new registrations, transfers in, and contact updates or changes.

-The registry operator for.AU has several other requirements that must be complied with.
-Registrars must send Registrants the domain's authorization code upon registration, as well as a certificate of registration.
-Both of these are sent to the registrant by OpenSRS upon registration.
-The Reseller that facilitated the transaction is listed in both of these notifications.
+The registry operator for.AU has several other requirements.
+Registrars must send registrants the domain's authorization code and registration certificate upon registration.
+Both of these are sent to the registrant by OpenSRS.
+The reseller that facilitated the transaction is listed in both of these notifications.

-Note: OpenSRS is no longer able to provide.AU domain registrations to any reseller that is based in China.
-This follows a formal direction auDA gave Tucows, the registry for the Australian top-level domain, .AU.
-More information can be found in our blog post.
+Note: OpenSRS is no longer able to provide .AU domain registrations to any reseller based in China due to a formal direction from auDA.

-Domain names may be renewed up to 90 days before the expiry date and up to 30 days after the expiry date.
-Domain renewals now default to one year.
+Registrants may renew domains 90 days before expiry and 30 days after expiry.
+Domain renewals default to one year.

-If the domain name is not renewed by the expiry date, the status of the name becomes expired hold.
+When a domain expires, the status changes to expired hold.
 The domain name is removed from the DNS and cannot be updated; however, it can be renewed or transferred to another Registrar.

-If the domain name is not renewed within 30 days after the expiry date, the status changes to expired pending purge, the domain name cannot be updated, renewed, or transferred to another registrar and will be purged from the registry during the next purge cycle.
+When the domain name does not renew within 30 days of expiry, the status changes to expired pending purge; the domain name cannot be updated, renewed, or transferred to another registrar and will be purged from the registry during the next purge cycle.

-At OpenSRS, we allow two renewals, one synchronous (now), one asynchronous (later).
+At OpenSRS, we allow two renewals, one synchronous (now) and one asynchronous (later).

-Synchronous renewal is when a domain renewal is processed for one year, it will renew the domain and synchronize the expiry date with the registry.
+Synchronous renewal processes a domain renewal for one year; it renews the domain and synchronizes the expiry date with the registry.

 Changes in ownership

-.AU domain contact details can easily and freely be changed at any time through the control panel.
-However, updating the domain's legal owner requires a change of ownership is processed.
-The ownership change costs the same as a new.AU domain registration.
-After the change, the domain will gain up to a five-year registration period, and any previous registration period will be lost.
+Update domain contact details through the control panel.
+Updating the domain's legal owner requires processing a change of ownership.
+After the change, the domain gains up to five years on the registration period, and previous registration time is lost.

 Both documents linked below must be filled out, signed, and emailed to firstname.lastname@example.org.
 To reduce processing time, please check the documents for accurate information first.

-Note: You will need to log into your OpenSRS Help & Support account to download the forms from this article.
+Note: Log into your OpenSRS Help & Support account to access the forms in this article.

-To verify the document from the current owner, please compare the information found on the registry whois with the information in the current owner document.
-You can use the.AU registry web whois.
+To verify the document from the current owner, please compare the information found on the registry WhoIs with the information in the current owner document.

 The document has three fields: